JuanDeAguero/Flow/Docs/Stride.md

 ## The Concept of Stride
-Stride, $s$, for an $N$-dimensional tensor helps to map its multi-dimensional index to a single dimensional index in memory.
+Stride $s$ for an $N$-dimensional tensor helps to map its multi-dimensional index to a single dimensional index in memory.
 For an $N$-dimensional tensor with shape $\left(d_1, d_2, \ldots, d_N\right)$, stride is defined for each dimension.

 ## Computation of Stride
 The stride of a tensor is computed based on its shape.
 We calculate the stride in reverse order, from the last dimension to the first.
-For the last dimension (the innermost), the stride is always 1 .
+For the last dimension (the innermost), the stride is always 1.
 As we move to outer dimensions, we multiply the current stride by the size of the current dimension.

 Given a tensor shape $\left(d_1, d_2, \ldots, d_N\right)$, the stride $s$ for each dimension is calculated as:
 ```math